1. Detective Entry overview

 - Stage 2: successfully complete the online College of Policing Assessment Centre.

 - Stage 3: invited to attend a bespoke detective assessment day based at Police Headquarters, Martlesham.
 This will involve exercises to test decision making, report writing and observation skills before being interviewed by a panel which is comprised of senior detectives.

-There is huge personal satisfaction securing positive outcomes for victims as well as keeping our communities safe by taking criminals off the streets.
+There is huge personal satisfaction securing positive outcomes for victims as well as keeping our communities safe by taking criminals off our streets.

-As an officer you will require a wide array of qualities and skills.
-These include a strong belief in public service, emotional intelligence, compassion, resilience, determination, confidence to make difficult decisions and not least a methodical mind with an eye for detail.
+As an officer, whether you are a Police Constable or Detective Constable it requires a wide array of skills and qualities.
+These include a strong belief in public service, emotional intelligence, compassion, resilience, determination, excellent communication, confidence to make difficult decisions and not least a methodical mind with an eye for detail.

 Still interested?
 Then read on for more details to see if could be the career for you.
 This really is a job like no other.